 Looking for a meal that’s short on prep yet big on flavor?
 Spicy and garlicky, this chili garlic shrimp is everything you’d want in your seafood dinner.

 This shrimp stir-fry makes a quick and easy appetizer for a party but is equally delicious as the main entree served over rice or noodles.
-You’d be glad how it pulls together from the kitchen to table in fifteen minutes.
+It goes from the kitchen to the table in fifteen minutes.
 You’ll have everyone singing your praises in less time it would take to call for delivery!

+Do you need to thaw the shrimp?
 Yes, please!
 The excess liquid in frozen shrimp will water down the stir-fry.
-Fully thawing will ensure even cooking and help sear the shrimps nicely instead of overcooking in their steam.
+Fully thawing will ensure even cooking and help sear the shrimp nicely instead of overcooking in their steam.

-The best way to defrost shrimps is to thaw in the refrigerator for a few hours.
+The best way to defrost shrimp is to thaw in the refrigerator for a few hours.
 If pressed for time, you can force thaw by running them under cold water in a colander.

-- Steamed rice, in my opinion, is the perfect canvas for their bold, spicy flavors.
+- Steamed rice, in my opinion, is the perfect canvas for this chili garlic shrimp dish..

 - Toss with your favorite pasta or Asian egg noodles.

-- Top on crudites for quick party bites.
+- Top on crackers or bagel chips for quick party bites.

 - Wrap in crisp lettuce leaves for a low carb option.